Skip to main content

-A while ago I wrote a post for Bitly on using custom domains when implementing link tracking for text messaging.
-The TL;DR is that while link tracking is one of the few ways to measure ROI on text messages since you can’t get read receipts, it can lead to a poor user experience because public shortened URLs often redirect multiple times and give little insight to the sender identity, adding another layer of complication when text messages get blocked for including them.
+Why?
+Public shortened URLs often redirect multiple times, and give little insight to the sender’s identity, adding another layer of complication when text messages get blocked for including them.
 One of the easiest ways to remedy that is by using custom domains that either match your current website domain or are recognizable to your company’s brand.
-As it turns out, T-Mobile recently addressed this same issue.

 As a quick refresher, on September 1st, 2020, T-Mobile released their Code of Conduct as it relates to Commercial (aka business) Messaging, which outlines T-Mobile’s preferences and requirements for application-to-person (A2P) messaging traffic on their network.
-At present, it would appear that if you want to reach anyone with a T-Mobile-connected device, you’re going to need to abide by T-Mobile’s new rules.
+At present, it would appear that if you want to reach anyone with a T-Mobile-connected device, you’re going to need to abide by T-Mobile’s rules.

 One of the preferences listed by T-Mobile is to “use one recognizable domain name.”
 According to the T-Mobile Code, messaging programs (think appointment reminders vs sale notifications) “should be associated with a single business’s web domain.
 Although a full domain is preferred, a branded short URL may be used to deliver custom links.
 This adds continuity with the consumer to improve brand awareness as well as increases confidence in the link.“